VirtualPlanetaryLaboratory/vplanet/multi-planet/README.md

-# Multi-Planet: Multi-core Simulations with VPLanet
+# Multi-Planet: Multi-Core Simulations with VPLanet

-Use `multi-planet` to run a large number of simulations on one or more cores. `multi-planet` is designed to work with [vspace](../vspace>).
+Use `multi-planet` to run a large number of simulations, created with [vspace](../vspace>), on one or more cores.
 The included script `mpstatus` can provide the current status of the simulations.
 Note that `multi-planet` cannot be used to run simulations across multiple computers.

 ## Multi-Planet Setup